 Students must attempt three times, at each clock if assigned to multiple clocks, to clock in or out.
-If the student is unable to clock either in or out and has made three attempts the student can email Mr. Bolen at kebolen@k12.wv.us.
+If the student is unable to clock either in or out and has made three attempts the student can email their instructor.
 The email must contain the following information for correction to be made: